 While producing this body of work I was captivated by the idea of strength.
 Not the weight-lifting-bench-pressing strength exhibited by surly men in vitamin ads; but the common quiet strength that we look past every day.
 There is much in our lives that require not just action to do, but a measure of ourselves that is an uncomfortable strength – razor thin and seemingly weak.
 But when we take these small strands and entwine them they become something solid and powerful.
 Our words and actions, though small in themselves lend power to others even when we are unaware of their effects.

 One Thousand Strengths is about this in many ways.
 There are layers and forms supporting and balancing quietly from underneath.
 The paintings build on the wood, lines overlapping and interconnecting on different layers of wax so that they don’t actually touch, but they appear as if they do.
 Every line is important, every color of value to the whole, sharing the weight of the image together.

 These painting are my mapping of these thoughts and relationships.
-In them you will see the friends, families and perfect strangers that have overlapped, challenged, and upheld me in the past many months.
+In them you will see the friends, families and perfect strangers that have overlapped, challenged, and upheld me when I needed.